ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 ### Push image to ICp Image Repository

-IBM Cloud private (ICp) provides a docker compatible image repository out of the box, which is available on the server `master.cfc` port `8500`.
+IBM Cloud private (ICp) provides a docker compatible image repository out of the box, which is available on the server `mycluster` port `8500`.
 However, before we upload container/docker images and start deploying these, we will create a separate user and namespace in kubernetes for us, where the application will be hosted.
 Namespacing is a concept in Kubernetes that allows isolation of applications and other resources.

 #### Create user and namespace